senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 ### Download Senzing files

-Download files that assist with
+Download files that assist with Docker image versioning.
-Docker image versioning,
-PostgreSQL governance, and
-sample data.
 On the non-airgapped system:

 1. Download Senzing files using